What are the benefits of Twitter for business?

 B2B and B2C marketing on Twitter

-Twitter’s ability to broadcast information to the masses quickly and efficiently has attracted the attention of both B2B and B2C companies, and you will find that both are active on the social media channel in 2018.
+Twitter’s ability to broadcast information to the masses quickly and efficiently has attracted the attention of both B2B and B2C companies, and you will find that both are active on the social media channel.
 B2C companies can utilise this platform to post fun, entertaining pieces of information to drive user engagement and virality.
 Of course, Twitter is one of the best social networks for virality as it is a completely “open” social network, and once a tweet is sent out by users, everyone active on the site is able to see it.
-This is true except for the ability of users to create a private account; whereby only accepted users have the ability to view that user’s tweets; of course, this should not be an option for social media marketers in 2018!
+This is true except for the ability of users to create a private account; whereby only accepted users have the ability to view that user’s tweets; of course, this should not be an option for social media marketers!

 For B2C businesses, publishing content in the form of contests or conversations, which is specific to a business’s target audience, will drive user engagement and may potentially create sales leads.
-B2B companies can also use the platform to their advantage in 2018, through the sharing of content which educates clients, or through the provision of customer service, which the social media channel greatly facilitates for.
+B2B companies can also use the platform to their advantage, through the sharing of content which educates clients, or through the provision of customer service, which the social media channel greatly facilitates for.

 A recent survey from The Marketing Journal conducted in 2017 found that 95% of B2B marketers and 87% of B2C marketers were active on Twitter.
 However, these similar statistics for business usage were vastly different from how successful social media marketers felt Twitter was for business.
 While 68% of B2C companies found Twitter to be successful in helping them achieve their aims, only 47% of B2B companies found it to be effective for business.

-So, while there are proportionally more B2B companies active on the social media channel, the effectiveness of their marketing campaigns in 2018 are in fact statistically worse than the campaigns from B2C companies.
+So, while there are proportionally more B2B companies active on the social media channel, the effectiveness of their marketing campaigns are in fact statistically worse than the campaigns of B2C companies.
 However, it has previously been explained that Twitter can be an effective marketing tool for both B2B and B2C companies.
-It, therefore, may be true that B2B companies are not utilising the platform’s features for the effective marketing for business in 2018.
+It, therefore, may be true that B2B companies are not utilising the platform’s features for effective marketing for business.

 In an increasingly competitive market, a business must have a presence on multiple social media channels.
-A multi-channel social media strategy is crucial for businesses wishing to diversify their fan-base in 2018.
+A multi-channel social media strategy is crucial for businesses wishing to diversify their fan base.
 Integrating Twitter with Facebook, LinkedIn, Instagram and YouTube are easy for business, with methods being discussed below.

 Integrating Twitter and Facebook

-Facebook is the social media channel with access to the most people worldwide in 2018 – approximately 1.13 billion people use the site daily.
+Facebook is the social media channel with access to the most people worldwide – approximately 1.13 billion people use the site daily.
 It is therefore within a company’s best interest to integrate these two social media channels.
-This is more so the case for B2C companies because both Facebook and Twitter were found to be more successful in helping B2C companies rather than B2B companies achieve their aims in 2018.
+This is more so the case for B2C companies because both Facebook and Twitter were found to be more successful in helping B2C companies rather than B2B companies achieve their aims.

 Connecting both social media channels is extremely easy and is done by accessing your Settings menu’s Apps tab and clicking Connect to Facebook.
 When logging into Facebook, a user will receive a prompt explaining Twitter will receive certain information from your Facebook account.
 Clicking “Okay” will complete the process and tweets and retweets will be posted to your Facebook profile thereafter.
 Connecting a Twitter account to a Facebook page requires a few extra steps which are explained here, on the Twitter website.